TMoCo/BBC-SE-Technical-Task/README.md

   return count >> cardRank;
 }
  ```
-This avoids unnescesary branching when looking for a specific card rank, namely for aces:
+At the cost of having to loop over the number of suites in the deck, we avoid branching when looking for a specific card rank as well as dynamic memory allocation when adding cards to the hand.
+The use case for aces is:
 ```cplusplus
   uint32_t aces = countCardRankBits(0) * 11;
   while (score + aces > 21 && aces > 4) // stop if we have a valid score or aces already have value 1 (busted!)